compscidr/machine-configurations/README.md

 or terraform, but I need to figure those tools out first.

 ## Master Setup
-Run the `bootstrap-salt-master.sh` script on `master.jasonernst.com` if setting it up for the first time.
+Run the `bootstrap-env.sh` script on `master.jasonernst.com` if setting it up for the first time.

 To setup the docker minions, run `bootstrap-docker.sh`.